-Problematic Behavior or Activity
+Problematic Behavior Or Activity

 According to the National Alliance on Mental Illness, between 7-19% of police officers experience symptoms of Post-Traumatic Stress Disorder, compared to 3.5% of the general population.
-In a study by the Ruderman Family Foundation found that when compared to other professions, police officers are among the highest risk for death by suicide.
-Information provided by Blue H.E.L.P., a nonprofit run by active and retired police officers, confirms this with the report that at least 165 police officers took their own lives in 2021, compared to 22 correctional officers, 18 fire fighters, and 4 EMS providers.
+A 2018 study by the Ruderman Family Foundation found that when compared to other professions, police officers are among the highest risk for death by suicide.
+Information provided by Blue H.E.L.P., a nonprofit run by active and retired police officers, confirms this with the report that at least 138 police officers took their own lives in 2021, compared to 22 correctional officers, 18 fire fighters, and 4 EMS providers.
 Locally, the Sherwood Police Department is feeling the effects of numerous critical incidents since 2003.

 In 2003, a beloved member of the department took his own life in a holding cell of the police department.
 The entire community felt the loss and it still today affects some members of the department.

 Then in October 2017, just ten months after the Christmas shooting, a 4-year-old boy was run over and killed in the parking lot of a Sherwood multi-family housing complex.
-Unique to this incident was that officers attempted life-saving efforts and the trauma of the victim’s death and his family’s grief all unfolded in the parking lot and was handled by the Sherwood first responders, one of whom was also involved in the Christmas shooting
+Unique to this incident was that officers attempted life-saving efforts and the trauma of the victim’s death and his family’s grief all unfolded in the parking lot and was handled by the Sherwood first responders, one of whom was also involved in the Christmas shooting.

 Decreased police effectiveness and efficiency and high psychological demands affect police officers’ performance, tolerance, and overall ability to police the community.
 When police officers are carrying an excessive psychological burden, they will not have the capacity to be the officers the community expects and needs.
-As the problem worsens, they may actually become unable to perform, which creates a fiscal impact by the loss of staffing.
+As the problem worsens, they may become unable to perform, which creates a fiscal impact by the loss of staffing.
 In the worst cases, the community may suffer the loss of the officer to stress-related claims, early retirement, early illness, or fatality, including suicide.

 The Comfort K-9 program includes the unique deployment of a specifically selected and trained therapy dog.
 The dog’s primary purpose is to address the psychological needs of officers and department members, as well as crime and trauma victims when appropriate.
 The goal of the program is to provide comfort and emotional support during and following traumatic events.
 The program requires dedication, including a large commitment of time, training, patience, and love, to be successful.
 Points of consideration include:

-- Identifying K-9 job tasks
+Identifying K9 job tasks

 Securing the necessary funding for the dog and program (lifetime)

-- Picking the right dog for your program
+Picking the right dog for your program

 Sleecting the right trainer, and training philosophy, for the department and dog

 Tailoring the program to best fit the department and situation

 Selecting the Care Team for the dog and program

 Our program is still growing and developing, but we have already seen positive anecdotal results.
 Officers have self-reported positive impacts from Mila, our dog, and actively seek to spend time with her.
 For example, one of the officers interviewed a survivor of domestic violence and strangulation.
 The officer shared the following description of Mila’s interaction with the survivor during an interview:

 “On Monday I responded to an assault call.
 After contacting the victim, I discovered that she had actually been strangled and she agreed to meet me at the police department for a face-to-face interview.
 As we conversed, I could see that the victim was periodically holding in her emotions.
 Certain questions and recollections would cause her voice to change, delay her responses, her eyes to look away and I could see her swallowing the lump in her throat.
 She was trying her best to remain even keel.

 Then Mila entered the room.

 Mila trotted into the room, bypassed me, and went straight over to my victim.
 Without any coaxing or commands, Mila up and plopped her head on my victim’s leg.
 I explained who Mila was and her purpose here with the Police Department.
 My victim disengaged from the conversation, leaned over, and was giving Mila scratches behind her ears.
 As I finished explaining why Mila was there and the comfort that she’s supposed to bring to people that have experienced incidents like hers, my victim sat back up and stated with tears in her eyes “It’s working.”
 It only took a few seconds of interaction for Mila to have a huge impact on my victim and her ability to get through the interview process.
 In the end, it made it easier to do my job as well.”

 Critical Success Factors

 We recommend departments seriously consider adding a Comfort K-9 to their Officer Wellness programs but take the time and do it right.
 We recommend departments hand select their dog and trainer and avoid those groups and/or people that pre-train and then ship a “trained” dog.
 It is critically important that the comfort dog be trained with positive, reward-based methods.

-When working with dogs taught to provide emotional support and comfort to humans they interact with on a daily basis, we believe it is imperative to use only positive reinforcement-based training methods and avoid aversive tools such as e-collars, prong or choke collars, sound correctors or physical correction.
+When working with dogs taught to provide emotional support and comfort to humans they interact with daily, we believe it is imperative to use only positive reinforcement-based training methods and avoid aversive tools such as e-collars, prong or choke collars, sound correctors or physical correction.
 To provide consistency in training across the dog’s working career, it may be best to implement the program using one primary handler.
 This will help mitigate the dog developing habits that conflict with its strict training.
 Being in a community that loves dogs may also help implement the program successfully.